 Destination folder Same as source folder Select this option if you want to save the edited images in the same folder as the original images.
 Create a new subfolder for the files Creates a new subfolder in the folder that you selected from the Specific folder drop-down.
 Type a name for the new folder in the Create a new subfolder for the files text box.
 Specific folder Select this option if you want to save the edited images to a specific folder.
 File names Keep original file names Select this option if you want to save the edited images with the same file name as the original images.
 Name using template Select this option if you want to rename the edited images using a renaming template.
 Image file format File format If you want to change the file format of the edited images, select the file format in which you would like to save the edited images.
 Pixel format Use this option to determine number of bits per pixel (BPP) in the output images, and whether the images will be color or grayscale.
 Select Automatic if you want the output images to have the same pixel format (or the closest possible match) as the original images.
 You can use this option to convert the images from color to grayscale, or to convert the images to a pixel format that is compatible with other software or processes.
 Metadata Preserve metadata Select this option if the original image contains metadata, and you want the edited image to contain the same metadata and color profile.
 Preserve embedded audio Select this option if the original image contains embedded audio, and you want the edited image to contain the same embedded audio.
 Other options Preserve last-modified date Select this option if the original image has a last-modified date, and you want the edited image to have the same last-modified date.
 Copy database information Select this option if you want to copy ACDSee Metadata for the original image and enter it into the database for the edited image.
-When output file already exists Use this option to determine what ACDSee should do if the destination folder contains an image with the same file name as one of the edited images: destination folder contains an image with the same file name destination folder contains an image with the same file name as one of the edited images: • Ask: Prompts you to choose different options (skip, destination folder contains an image with the same file name as one of the edited images: • Ask: Prompts you to choose different options (skip, rename, overwrite) depending on the image. • Skip: Skips processing that image, and begins
+When output file already exists Use this option to determine what ACDSee should do if the destination folder contains an image with the same file name as one of the edited images: Ask: Prompts you to choose different options (skip, rename, overwrite) depending on the image.
+Skip: Skips processing that image, and begins processing the next image.
+Replace: Replaces the image in the destination folder with the edited image.